OxynDev/twitch-follow-bot-kasada-bypass/README.md

 U can only use tokens generated / made on same client id so on old apk file.

 # Twitch!
 Can u patch me?
+Dont block this client id and useragents! just block old api without integrity on phone.